 Update and Delete Data in PHP with MySQL

-Update and delete data in PHP with MySQL allow you to change or delete data on your website.
-They are used a lot in real websites.
-They are used to change profiles, update and remove posts, and delete unwanted data.
+Update and delete data in PHP with MySQL, enables you to modify or delete data from your Website.
+In general, we use this in real time Projects.
+We use this to update profiles, update and delete posts and delete unwanted data.

-In actual projects, the data is constantly changing.
-Learning to update/delete data is a must-skill for PHP.
+In real projects, the data is always changing.
+Either, add/update/delete data. is a must-skills for PHP.

 Updating Data in MySQL Using PHP

-Update data refers to that modify the existing values in a table.
-PHP; with the use of the UPDATE SQL query makes this
+Update data is the data that change the current values at the table.
+PHP; with the help of the UPDATE SQL query does this.

 Basic UPDATE Query Syntax